 Diverse Koi Pond

 You don’t need to limit your koi pond to koi fish only.
-Try adding other animals that do well with koi fish, like turtles and ducks.
+Try adding other animals that do well with koi fish, like water turtles and ducks.
 They can coexist together beautifully in your backyard ecosystem.
 If you have kids, you can use your pond to help them learn more about animal behavior.
+Just be sure your yard and pond are designed to prevent the other animals from escaping and that they are protected from predators.

 10 of 24